 OUR STRATEGIES FOR THE CONSIDERATION OF SUSTAINABILITY RISKS (ART.
 3 DISCLOSURE REGULATION)

-- Our company’s strategies for incorporating sustainability risks are also reflected in the company’s internal organisational guidelines.
-The observance of these guidelines is decisive for the evaluation of our employees’ work performance and thus has a significant influence on future salary development.
-In this respect, the remuneration policy is in line with our strategies for the inclusion of sustainability risks (Art.
+Our company’s strategies for integrating sustainability risks are also incorporated into the company’s internal organizational guidelines.
+Adherence to these guidelines is decisive for the evaluation of our employees’ work performance and thus has a significant influence on future salary development.
+In this respect, the remuneration policy is in line with our strategies for incorporating sustainability risks (Art.
 5 Disclosure Regulation).